-'The health and wellbeing of our population is a growing concern.
-Individuals who have made poor health choices – alongside a sector-wide skills shortage and an ageing population – are now putting major strain on our national healthcare service.
-Through advanced teaching in public health, health visiting, and gerontology and ageing, our focus is on developing highly skilled health professionals who have the knowledge and experience to make a difference to society.'
+"The health and wellbeing of our population is a growing concern.
+An ageing population, changing patterns of ill-health and a sectorwide skills shortage are putting a major strain on our national healthcare service.
+Through advanced teaching in public health, health visiting, and gerontology and ageing, our focus is on developing highly skilled health professionals who have the knowledge and experience to make a difference to society.

 Our world-leading academics transfer their research findings into the classroom to ensure students learn from the most up-to-date advances in health-sector knowledge.
 The University of Stirling is also home to the Dementia Services Development Centre, a key UK hub for dementia research and education.
 Students benefit from the latest innovations in ageing and dementia research, and the centre’s international reputation helps to underscore the University of Stirling’s role as a thought leader in gerontology."

 Do students gain from health and sport-related teaching within the same faculty?

 "The positive correlation between physical activity and health is a proven one, with physical activity recognised as the only universal preventative for developed-world epidemics, such as diabetes, obesity and heart disease.
 Stirling students benefit from our joined-up approach to teaching within the Faculty of Health Sciences and Sport, and have access to the latest developments in both areas of world-leading research.
 Academic staff work together to provide students with the knowledge to help people to maintain, attain and retain their physical fitness.
 Physical, mental, emotional and even social health go hand in hand, and we aim to create strong, active role models who are able to work with people to change the behaviours that lead to illness."